TechnicalPursuit/TIBET-Examples/pizza/README.md

 _(TIBET's Response objects are also thenables and can participate in async chains.)_

-In the specific case above we handle successful POST operations by updating our copy of the order with the parsed JSON response data followed by signaling that the order data has changed.
-Any components dependent on order data can respond as needed.
+In the specific case above, we handle successful POST operations by updating our copy of the order with the parsed JSON response data.
+We then invoke `orderChanged` to handle notifying potential observers of the new change.

+Components dependent on order data are configured to observe 'OrderChange' from the application so they can update their UI and state as needed.

 ## Result Processing

-Perhaps the best sample of observing and reacting to order responses (or more specifically order changes) is the `pizza:orderstatus` tag.
+Perhaps the best example of observing and reacting to order responses (or more specifically order changes) is the `pizza:orderstatus` tag.

-As a computed tag the `pizza:orderstatus` needs to re-compile its content when application state changes.
-It manages this by setting up an observation of the application instance for `OrderChange` in the instance initializer (`init`) and using `defineHandler` to set up the handler logic:
+As implemented, `pizza:orderstatus` needs to re-render whenever the order changes.
+It manages this by setting up an observation of the application instance for `OrderChange` in its instance initializer (`init`) and using `defineHandler` to set up change handler logic.

+Here are those methods (stripped of comments):

 ```
 APP.pizza.orderstatus.Inst.defineMethod('init',